NEWS and EVENTS

 If you or someone you know is seeking Baptism, contact one of our clergy or Kathy Stephens: kstephens@stjjax.org.

-2026 BAPTISMAL DATES:
+UPCOMING 2026 BAPTISMAL DATES:

 Saturday, April 4, Easter VIgil